Ethel Hedgeman Lyle: Early life

-In 1904, Hedgeman enrolled Howard University.
+In 1904, Hedgeman enrolled at Howard University.
 However, due to illness in her sophomore year, Hedgeman had to take a break from her studies.
-Throughout college, she belonged to Howard's choir, YWCA, and the Christian Endeavor, as well as participating in drama plays.
+Throughout college, she participated in Howard's choir, the YWCA, the Christian Endeavor, and drama plays.
 She was described as lively and charming, despite her delicate health.

 Career

 Alpha Kappa Alpha

 Hedgeman was instrumental in founding Alpha Kappa Alpha, America's first Greek-letter organization established by Black college women.
-She was inspired by the accounts of Miss Ethel Tremaine Robinson, a faculty member at Howard who shared her sorority experiences at Brown University.To establish the sorority, Hedgeman began recruiting interested classmates in the beginning of 1907.
+She was inspired by the accounts of Miss Ethel Tremaine Robinson, a faculty member at Howard who shared her sorority experiences at Brown University.
+To establish the sorority, Hedgeman began recruiting interested classmates in the beginning of 1907.
 Hedgeman and eight other classmates founded Alpha Kappa Alpha on January 15, 1908.
 Hedgeman served as vice-president of the sorority, and designed the insignia for the sorority.